 Just check out our glowing Divinity: Original Sin review: “When I play Divinity, I’m back in my parents’ study, gleefully skipping homework as I explore the vast city of Athkatla.
 I’m overstaying my welcome at a friend’s house, chatting to Lord British.
 And it’s not because the game is buying me with nostalgia, but because it’s able to evoke the same feelings: that delight from doing something crazy and watching it work, the surprise when an inanimate object starts talking to me and sends me on a portal-hopping quest across the world.
 There’s whimsy and excitement, and those things have become rare commodities.
 Yet Divinity: Original Sin is full of them.”

-It is an RPG that focuses what the genre can be, and not what it has become.
-Where conflict isn’t just about fighting, where magic can be used to solve puzzles and manipulate the environment and not just kill enemies, and where simple side-quests can transform into rewarding, huge undertakings involving setting cats up on dates.
-And it comes with a robust editor so you can create your own adventure, and fleshed out co-op system so that you don’t have to take on the world alone.
+It's an RPG that focuses on what the genre can be and not what it has become.
+Where conflict isn’t just about fighting, where magic can be used to solve puzzles and manipulate the environment and not just kill enemies, and where simple side-quests can transform into huge, rewarding undertakings involving setting cats up on dates.
+And it comes with a robust editor so you can create your own adventure.
+Not to mention the availability of its co-op system so you don’t have to take on the world alone.
 Halting evil in its tracks is a job for friends, after all.

 A sequel, cunningly titled Divinity: Original Sin II, is also shaping up to become an addition to this list.